 Full disclosure; all milk paints are different.
 For this post, I’m speaking about General Finishes.
 You can see another post where I used a powdered form of milk paint product HERE.

 So here I go… notice the “cage” I had to use to enclose the TV stand so my sweet but nosey child wouldn’t terrorize it!

-The last thing I did to complete the TV stand update was to spray paint the existing hardware.
+The last thing I did to complete the TV stand update was to spray paint the existing hinge hardware that holds the doors.
 I used an antique bronze color spray paint (I’ve used all different brands, they all seem to work about the same) to spray the hinges.

 I replaced the knobs with pulls I bought at Lowe’s because in my experience, anything you continually touch doesn’t need to be spray painted.
 Using the spray paint for light fixtures, hinges, or anything that requires very little touching is perfect.
 For knobs (which are used continually by my little ones) the spray paint will probably NOT hold up.

 I like the new clean white look.
 It still has an old vintage feel, but with more of a modern farmhouse touch.